enso-org/enso/tools/enso4igv/README.md

 It is possible to download the latest development version of the _"VSCode Extension" artifact_ from the [latest actions run](https://github.com/enso-org/enso/actions/workflows/enso4igv.yml).
-After downloading the ZIP file unzip a `.vsix` from from it and install the `.vsix` file into VSCode:
+After downloading the ZIP file unzip a `.vsix` from it and install the `.vsix` file into VSCode:

 ![Install from VSIX file](https://github.com/enso-org/enso/assets/26887752/9d7c35d6-44b2-4157-b451-bb27980425c7)